RedViper95/simpleRISC/README.md

 # simpleRISC
-A basic 32-bit single core RISC processor based on the 'simpleRISC' ISA described by Professor Smuruti Ranjan Sarangi in his book titled 'Computer Organisation and Architecture'.
+A 32-bit single core RISC processor based on the 'simpleRISC' ISA described by Professor Smuruti Ranjan Sarangi in his book titled 'Computer Organisation and Architecture'.

 Few features about the ISA=>
   -->Provides 21 instructions.